DanishUnicorn/fbcpq_individual_report/README.md

-NFOK17001U - Food Processing Course Notes
+NFOK24004U - Designing Nutritious Future Dairy Products and Alternatives
-- Welcome to the NFOK17001U Course Notes repository!
+- Welcome to the NFOK24004U Group Project repository!
-This repository is created for students enrolled in the NFOK17001U course at the University of Copenhagen, covering the period from February 2025 to April 2025.
+This repository is created for students enrolled in the NFOK24004U course at the University of Copenhagen, covering the period from August 2025 to September 2025.

 Overview
-- This repository contains notes and materials relevant to the course.
+- This repository contains the group project that has been made to finalize the course.
 It is intended as a resource for students to enhance their learning experience.

 Usage
 - The content within this repository is free to use for everyone.